 For these reasons Congress adopted, with bipartisan support, a series of special tax rules to encourage and govern the use of structured settlements to provide long-term financial security to injured victims and their families.
-These structured settlement tax rules have worked effectively for three decades.
+These structured settlement tax rules have worked effectively for the past 35 years.